The value of gratitude in the midst of a pandemic

 Ways to show gratitude

 - Write thank-you notes: Writing thank-you notes can seem outdated.
 But when you put pen to paper and thank someone for their kind actions, it allows you to sit and reflect on the gratitude you have for that person.

-- Write a gratitude journal: Journaling in the morning or at night lets you think back on your day and to think about all of the good that happened.
-Even on the worst days there is always a silver lining.
+- Write a gratitude journal: Journaling in the morning or at night lets you think back on your day and think about all of the good that happened.
+Even on the worst days, there is always a silver lining.